Set 49 · Study 1 / 5

 Origin: late Middle English: from Old French, from Latin audientia, from audire ‘hear’

-a series of actions taken to achieve a particular goal
+a series of planned activities intended to achieve a particular social, political, or business goal

 Synonyms: movement, operation